csci-1301/csci-1301.github.io/labs/Introduction/readme.md

 - If you are food insecure, [you are not alone](https://www.wjbf.com/csra-news/nearly-36-percent-of-college-students-are-hungry/), and the [Open Paws Food Pantry](https://www.augusta.edu/student-affairs/open-paws.php) will help you.
 - For tutoring resources, consult the [Academic Success Center](https://www.augusta.edu/academicsuccess/) (or "ASC").
 It can help you, among other things, in the areas of time management, test preparation and study strategies.
-- The [Testing & Disability Services](https://www.augusta.edu/tds/) (or "TDS") can help you--and your instructor!--ensure you have the right accommodations for this class.
+- The [Testing & Disability Services](https://www.augusta.edu/tds/) (or "TDS") can help you--and your instructor(s)!--ensure you have the right accommodations for this class.
 - The [Student Counseling & Psychological Services](https://www.augusta.edu/counseling/) (or "SCAPS") is here to assist students with a variety of personal, developmental, and mental health concerns.
 - The [Writing Center](https://www.augusta.edu/pamplin/writingcenter/) can help you with any written, oral, or multimedia project.
 - To get help with technologies, refer to our [Instructional Technology Support](https://www.augusta.edu/continuity/index.php) correspondent Sienna Sewell, whose contact information can be found [on the Continuity webpage](https://www.augusta.edu/continuity/).

 ## For this Class

-Again, your instructor should be your first point of contact.
+Again, your instructor(s) should be your first point of contact.
 Make sure you have their email address, and understand their preferred means of communication: is it through [LMS](https://lms.augusta.edu/) (formerly D2L), [Teams](https://www.augusta.edu/its/microsoftteams.php), their office hours?

-Secondly, if your class has an Undergraduate Course Assistant (UCA), this may be the right person to ask all kind of questions: they went through CSCI 1301 and have been selected based on their capacities, grades, interest and skills, so they will be able at the same time to relate to your struggle and describe the program better than anyone else!
+Secondly, if your class has Undergraduate Course Assistant(s) (UCA), they may be the right person(s) to ask all kind of questions: they went through CSCI 1301 and have been selected based on their capacities, grades, interest and skills, so they will be able at the same time to relate to your struggle and describe the program better than anyone else!

 There is also a way of reaching _all the instructors of CSCI 1301_ at once, and it is by commenting on this site's pages, as we explain below.